Mujibism: Nationalism

 Sheikh Mujibur Rahman believed in language-based "Inclusionist nationalism".
 He believed that all Bangladeshis are Bengali.
 According to him, the Bengali language was the first pillar of nationalism.
 To him, the Bengali language was the quintessential element of Bengali identity binding together a culturally diverse region.
 He said that he would implement Bengali in all domains of life immediately after taking power.
 On 12 March 1975, he gave order to use Bengali in all government activities.

 Socialism

 Socialism is the second pillar of Mujibism.
 He said that socialism in Bangladesh would be native and democratic.
 Socialism is considered in the Constitution as "an instrument for the establishment of an exploitation-free society".
-He also made it clear that he did not want socialism like China or Russia, like that of Lenin-Marx-Engels or Mao Zedong.
-He wanted socialism in his own form, which he called the 'democracy of the exploited'.
+He also made it clear that he did not want the socialism of China or Russia like that of Lenin-Marx-Engels or Mao Zedong.
+He wanted socialism in his own form, which he called the "democracy of the exploited".
 He dreamed of Bangladesh without discrimination in the mix of democracy and socialism.
 He said that the poor own the country and its all property, not the exploiters.